The Scottish Witchcraft Act

 Their imprisonment was not necessarily to do with witchcraft but related to the way they seemed to treat others in their community.
 It is recorded in the Kirkcaldy Burgh records that they were released the following month upon a bond of caution due to insufficient evidence.
 (Macdonald, ‘The Witches of Fife’, page 145).

-Alison and her husband had been publically displayed as troublemakers in the community and their reputations tarnished.
+Alison and her husband had been publicly displayed as troublemakers in the community and their reputations tarnished.
 Ten years later, the situation escalated and events took a dark turn.
 They found themselves before the kirk session again, but this time they were accused as witches.

 Once someone was accused of witchcraft, the kirk session would seek other accounts to back up the reports.
 Alison and William were a quarrelsome pair and in this case there was plenty of evidence forthcoming as they had caused trouble between themselves, their family and neighbours.